Um-E-Salma/AI-loveletter-generator-app/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [umesalma622@gmail.com](mailto:umesalma622@gmail.com).
+If you have any questions or suggestions, or if you are interested in AI-related work or projects, feel free to contact me at: [umesalma622@gmail.com](mailto:umesalma622@gmail.com)
 ```